Japan at a Glance

 Two general tips for flat hunting in Japan:

 - There are no multiple listings for rentals in Japan.
+To find a flat online or via classified newspaper ads is uncommon.
 Thus, if you get in touch with a real estate agent, you will get access to their own offers only.
 If you would like to have a wider selection of rental accommodation to choose from, you should contact other realtors as well.

 - When looking at a flat or entering into a rental agreement, the importance of Japanese language skills should not be underestimated.
 Especially when it comes to negotiating a contract, you should bring along someone who can translate for you.